andolg/satellite-imagery-downloader/README.md

-# Google Satellite Imagery by Geographic Coordinates
+# Get Satellite Imagery by Geographic Coordinates

 Download Google Maps satellite images of any resolution by geographic coordinates.